top of page

 MISCELLANEOUS RULES:

-• Subs/replacements are allowed during the regular season.
+• Subs/replacements are allowed during the regular season, make sure they create a website account.

-• Any dishonest behavior will not be tolerated and could lead to expulsion from league play or forfeiture by your team.
+• Any dishonest behavior will not be tolerated and could lead to expulsion from the league as well as forfeiture by the team.

-• iF A TEAM DECIDES TO QUIT BEFORE THE ENTIRE 55-MINUTES IS UP, A SCORE PENALTY OCCURS BASED ON THE CURRENT SCORE.
+• If A TEAM DECIDES TO QUIT BEFORE THE game is officially over, A SCORE PENALTY may be assessed BASED ON THE CURRENT SCORE.

-• If any rule(s) needs updating, insertion, or clarification throughout the season please contact the GR Rec Sports staff and they will make a judgement call and inform the league of these updates.
+• If any rule(s) needs updating, insertion, or clarification throughout the season gr rec sports reserves the right to do so. if you notice any of this, please contact the GR Rec Sports staff and they will make a judgement call and inform the league of these updates.

 FORFEITS: